 Do we need to give you any product information?

 No, you don’t.
 All you need to do is buy the barcodes you need below on our website and pay by credit card.
 You will receive your barcodes automatically by email as soon as we receive your payment.
 The barcodes will be a globally unique sequence of 13 digits encoded into a barcode image (the vertical black bars and white spaces).
 No product information will be encoded into the barcodes – your barcodes and products will only be linked together once you give them to your retailers, and they enter the information into their inventory system (after that, when the barcode is scanned, the product/price information will appear on the retailer’s checkout screen).

 Do we need to register the barcodes in a database?

-No you don’t.
-You can just allocate the barcodes to your beer, and get them printed onto the labels, and then start using the barcodes immediately.
-There is no compulsory (or comprehensive) barcode database for beer products – or for any other retail product – in Australia or worldwide.
+No, you don’t.
+You can allocate the barcodes to your beer, get them printed onto the labels, and start using the barcodes immediately.
+There is no compulsory (or comprehensive) barcode database for beer products or other retail products in Australia or worldwide.

 Can we purchase a roll of sticky barcode labels from you?

-Yes you can.
+Yes, you can.
 We can send you a roll of barcode labels (via courier) for you to stick onto your existing beer labels.
-This can be a good option if your labels were printed before you got a barcode (or if the barcode that was printed on the labels is not scanning correctly for some reason).
+This could be a good option if your labels were printed before you got a barcode (or if the barcode printed on the labels is not scanning correctly for some reason).
 You can purchase barcode labels here.